 Ride in a tuk tuk

 Riding in a tuk tuk is an ubiquitous thing to do in Bangkok and a great way to get around.
-Just be ready for a fast ride with a few bumps, flashing lights and a face full of fumes.
+Just be ready for a fast ride with a few bumps, flashing lights, and a face full of fumes.

 Tip: Unlike taxis, there is no meter.
 Determine the price before getting into the tuk tuk.
-Bartering is acceptable and it’s a good idea to know about how much your ride should cost so you know if you’re getting ripped off.
+Bartering is acceptable and it’s a good idea to know approximately how much your ride should cost so you know if you’re getting ripped off.
 Ask your hotel/hostel staff what an acceptable rate should be.

 Water taxis